gognoos/GitKraken-Glo-Telegram-Notify-Bot/README.md

 # GitKraken Glo - Telegram Notify Bot!<br>
-GitKraken Glo - Telegram Notify Bot allows you to use GitKraken Glo Webhooks to get real-time notify from Boards updates and changes such as Columns, Cards, Comments, Labels, Tasks, Descriptions, ... in your Telegram app!<br>
+`GitKraken Glo - Telegram Notify Bot` allows you to use GitKraken Glo Webhooks to get real-time notify from Boards updates and changes such as Columns, Cards, Comments, Labels, Tasks, Descriptions, ... in your Telegram app!<br>
-GitKraken Glo - Telegram Notify Bot written in PHP language.<br>
+`GitKraken Glo - Telegram Notify Bot` written in `PHP language`.<br>

 ### Features:
 - Support all Boards Event types